University of the Potomac Faculty

 Bachelors of Humanities in English, Laurentian University, Sudbury, Ontario Canada

 Professor Whyte-Morazan was Training and Exercise Supervisor for Maricopa County Public Health Emergency Management where she developed and trained volunteers and other county employees to participate in dispensing sites in case of a bioterrorism attack.
 She was also Training Development Manager for the University of Phoenix in Phoenix, AZ, where she developed standard operating procedures for every position within the department.
-Professor Whyte-Morazan teaches Business and Management at Potomac College.
+Professor Whyte-Morazan teaches Business and Management at University of the Potomac.

 Wood, Jeanette Deane

 B.S.
 Business Management, University of Phoenix

 Professor Wood worked for the Howard County Government in Ellicott City, MD as an Administrative Support Tech III in the Auditor’s Office and Finance Department.
 She used her face-to-face marketing acumen for Connections Academy, eInstructions, Inc., Schoolwires, Inc. and DSR Computer Technology.
 Professor Wood teaches Marketing and Management at University of the Potomac.

 M.S.
 Teaching English as a Second Language, University of Southern California

 Professor Zeeman was Director English Language Program/Associate Professor/Chair of Language Department/Designated School Official at Schiller International University in Largo, FL.
 In addition, she was Adjunct Professor in American Higher Education Development at Madison Media Institute.
 She began her academic career as a middle school teacher in Tampa, FL.
 Professor Zeeman teaches English at University of the Potomac.